Skip to content

 N,N-Dimethyltryptamine (DMT) is the simplest member of the tryptamine hallucinogen family: an indole with a dimethylaminoethyl sidechain, molecular formula C12H16N2, MW 188.27 g/mol.
 It is endogenous in humans (present in cerebrospinal fluid, blood, and pineal gland tissue in trace quantities) as well as in many plants including Psychotria viridis (chacruna, a shrub native to the Amazon Basin), Mimosa hostilis (jurema), and Acacia confusa.
 When smoked or vaporised (the freebase form, melting point 40-50°C, boiling point 160°C), a dose of 25 to 60 mg produces an intense, short-duration (10 to 20 minute) psychedelic experience.
 DMT is orally inactive because monoamine oxidase (MAO) in the gastrointestinal tract and liver rapidly deaminates it before it can reach systemic circulation.

 This oral inactivity is overcome in ayahuasca by combining the DMT-containing plant with Banisteriopsis caapi vine (or other plants containing beta-carboline alkaloids: harmine, harmaline, and tetrahydroharmine).
 The beta-carbolines are reversible inhibitors of monoamine oxidase A (rMAO-A).
 By inhibiting intestinal and hepatic MAO, they allow orally ingested DMT to bypass first-pass metabolism, enter systemic circulation, and cross the blood-brain barrier.
-The interaction is a pharmacokinetic potentiation: harmine inhibits MAO-A at Ki approximately 0.1 μM, tetrahydroharmine inhibits serotonin re-uptake, and together they extend the duration of DMT's effect to 3 to 6 hours.
+The interaction is a pharmacokinetic potentiation: harmine inhibits MAO-A at Ki approximately 0.005 μM (5 nM), tetrahydroharmine inhibits serotonin re-uptake, and together they extend the duration of DMT's effect to 3 to 6 hours.

 5-Methoxy-N,N-dimethyltryptamine (5-MeO-DMT) is a more potent analogue of DMT, occurring naturally in the venom of Bufo alvarius (the Sonoran Desert toad, also called Incilius alvarius).
 The venom contains 5-MeO-DMT at approximately 15 per cent by dry weight.
 Dried toad venom is smoked in small quantities (1 to 5 mg active dose), producing an intense, brief psychedelic experience sometimes described as more overwhelming than DMT.
 5-MeO-DMT is also found in several plant species (Anadenanthera peregrina, yopo snuff) and can be synthesised.
-It was added to the US Schedule I in January 2011 (Emergency Schedule) and placed in Schedule I by final rule in January 2012.
+It was placed in Schedule I by a final rule published in the Federal Register on 20 December 2010, with an effective date of 19 January 2011; there was no prior emergency scheduling action for 5-MeO-DMT.
 EMCDDA documented 5-MeO-DMT in 10 EU member states as of 2022.

 Forensic analysis of ayahuasca brew involves LC-MS/MS analysis of the complex mixture containing DMT, beta-carboline alkaloids, and plant-derived flavonoids.
 The beta-carbolines (harmine, harmaline, THH) are distinguished from DMT by retention time and accurate mass.
 DMT has [M+H]+ at m/z 189.14 (exact mass), with characteristic product ions at m/z 144 and 130.
 Harmine: [M+H]+ m/z 213.10.
 A validated HPLC method typically resolves all four principal alkaloids on a C18 column with acidified acetonitrile gradient, with UV detection at 254 nm supplemented by fluorescence detection.